Understanding Multimeters: A Vital Tool for Electrical Work

 For reliability and precision, trusted brands include:

-• FLUKE: Renowned for durability and accuracy.
+• FLUKE: Design for durability and accuracy.
 The FLUKE 115 is a personal favorite due to its user-friendly interface and robust performance.

-• Klein Tools: Offers high-quality multimeters suitable for professionals and DIY enthusiasts.
+• Klein Tools: Offers high-quality multimeters suitable for professionals and DIY.

 • Extech: Provides affordable options with advanced features.